 A Horseshoe is best obtained by growing out a Circle or Full beard and trimming after a few weeks to a month.
 This provides the wearer sufficient time for optimal hair growth in notoriously patchy areas.
 Once at the desired length, hair on the chin is shaved off.

 With the more robust, traditional look, the wearer can let the sides grow out to be bushy.
-The latter option is more suitable for men with patchier growth or fair hair as it provide a more impressive result.
+The latter option is more suitable for men with patchier growth or fair hair as it provides a more impressive result.

 However, the wearer can choose to taper the columns and trimmed its entirety, which is known as a Tamed Horseshoe.